 In addition, the Directive 2002/58/EC on Privacy and Electronic Communications (as amended) (E-privacy Directive) (as implemented within Member States) imposes additional requirements for the use and collection of certain types of location data.
 If the location data falls within the remit of the E-privacy Directive, specific consent to collect and use the location data will be required from the individual.
 The individual will also need to be informed about the type of location data processed (including the level of granularity, frequency that their location will be captured and how long that information will be kept for), the use and purpose of collecting the location data and which third parties it is passed to.

 Currently however, the E-privacy Directive’s definition of location data is limited, and does not include GPS-based location data, which is what autonomous and connected vehicles are likely to use.
 Despite this, various regulators are increasingly viewing all types of location data as a sensitive subset of non-sensitive personal data.
-This is because location data can be particularly intrusive and revealing and can therefore allow for very specific targeting (see section (f) below for further considerations on this point).
+This is because location data can be particularly intrusive and revealing and can therefore allow for very specific targeting.

 Consents from users will be required as a legal basis for a processing activity where the manufacturers are using and collecting certain types of personal data, or using personal data for certain activities which cannot be justified by manufacturers by using a non-consent basis.
 Amongst other things, consent may be required to process “sensitive personal data” as defined under the DP Directive (which is renamed “special categories of personal data” under the GDPR).
 This covers personal data relating to race/ethnicity, criminal convictions, health, religious beliefs, political opinions, sex life and union memberships, and under the GDPR, also covers genetic and biometric data.
 Consent is also required under the E-Privacy Directive to send users unsolicited marketing materials by certain electronic communications such as email and SMS.